openconfig/reference/rpc/gnmi/gnmi-specification.md

 An edge case arises when a client subscribes to a specific subset of leaves within a container, but the target device treats that parent container as atomic.
 (Perhaps it is marked by the `oc-ext:atomic` extension in the schema the server implements.)

 In these cases, the "complete state" principle of the atomic notification is constrained by the scope of the client's subscription.
-The device MUST send an atomic update using the atomic container's prefix, but the payload MUST ONLY contain the specific leaves requested in the subscription.
+The device SHOULD send an atomic update using the atomic container's prefix, but the payload MUST ONLY contain the specific leaves requested in the subscription.

 Assume a device has an atomic container `a/b` containing three leaves: `c/d`, `c/e`, and `f/g`.